|

 Lines-Of-Code: An ambiguous metric with the

 "look and feel" of numerical precision.
-This article exposes it
+This article explores it,

 and offers some suggestions of better metrics for counting the amount